jacopoM28/Python_Scripts/TE_scripts/README.md

  1. BEE_v2.0.py : Python script to produce a set of alignments with new raw consensus sequences tha can be manually curated (FOR MANUAL CURATION ONLY)
  2. AutomaticBEE.py : Python script to produce a set of alignments and automatically extended consensus sequences (FOR AUTOMATIC EXTENSION ONLY)
  3. TE_AnnoSum.py : Python script usefull to calculate some summary statistics about a TE library and genome annotation.
-Usefull to compare annotation coming from different libraries.
+Usefull to compare the quality of different libraries.

 #### Suggested workflow